pauly/lightwaverf/README.md

         device:
           floor: true

 This would exclude the device called 'floor' from commands directed at all devices in this room and any commands directed at all rooms that involve looping through the device list.
-Note that this exclusion will not apply to the special 'alloff' command which will always control all devices in the room, due to the way it works.
+Note that this exclusion will not apply to the special 'fulloff' command which will always control all devices in the room, due to the way it works.

 # Automated timers (via Google Calendar)